ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 from virtual_rainforest.core.data import Data from virtual_rainforest.core.exceptions import InitialisationError from virtual_rainforest.core.logger import LOGGER

+# You will likely also have a set of imports of model specific code such as constants
+# classes and other classes and functions.
+For example:
+from virtual_rainforest.models.freshwater.constants import FreshwaterConsts from virtual_rainforest.models.freshwater.streamflow import calculate_streamflow
 ```

 ### Defining the new class and class attributes